VFW Announces Kick-Off of Annual

 Send a link to a friend

-Cronin Brothers VFW Post 1756 announce the kick-off of this year’s
+Cronin Brothers Post 1756 announces the kick-off of this year’s

-max) on the selected theme and completed entry form to their local
+recording, typed essay and completed entry form to their local VFW

-Can I Be a Good American?”
-Students begin by competing at the local
+Veteran Important?”
+Students begin by competing at the local Post

 winner advancing to the state competition.